ages2001/SquareTrap-Game/README.md

 **Playing the Game**

-To play the game you just need to run the SquareTrap.exe file.
+To play the game, you just need to download the zip file from Releases and run the exe file inside.

 **ENJOY THE GAME!**